 Suppose, we have a Sales Report of some Sales Rep containing their Sales amount.
 Some of the names have been repeated in different rows.

-We wanna consolidate those repeated Sales Reps accounts into a single row.
+We want to consolidate those repeated Sales Reps accounts into a single row.
 Follow our steps carefully.

 - At first, select cell E4.
 Go to the Data tab and then, select the Consolidate command.